robblovell/.github/oss_docs/ISSUE_TEMPLATE/FEATURE.md

 ---
-name: Feature Request
+name: Feature
-about: Use this template for requesting new features
+about: Create a new feature
-title: "[FEATURE NAME]"
+title: ''
-labels: enhancement
+labels: ''
-assignees:
+assignees: ''

 ---

-## Expected Behavior

-Please describe the behavior you are expecting

-## Current Behavior

-What is the current behavior?

-## Sample Code

-If applicable, provide a sample code snippet that demonstrates the gist of feature you're proposing.
-This can be either from a usage standpoint, or an implementation standpoint.

-## Context

-Please provide any relevant information about your setup, which will help us ensure the requested support will work for you.

-* Project Version:
-* Operating System:
-* Toolchain version:
+### Business Requirements:
+This is the "why" for the feature.
+The high-level requirements.

+### User Story:
+As a...
+I want to...
+So that...

+### Acceptance Criteria:
+1. Given
+When
+Then

+### Technical Requirements:
+This is the "how" for the feature.
+What do we need to implement to meet the requirements?

+### UX/UI Design:
+Optionally add wireframes, mockups, prototypes, etc.